fityannugroho/idn-area-data/docs/upgrading/upgrade-to-v3.md

 ### Villages

+The village's `code` now is written with the dot (`.`) just like the original code.
+For example: `1101010001` changes to `11.01.01.0001`.
+The `district_code` also changes following the new format of district's `code`.

-The village name now is written in original case instead of **uppercase**.
+The village's `name` now is written in original case instead of uppercase.
 For example:

 - `KEUDE BAKONGAN` changes to `Keude Bakongan`
 - `UJONG XII` changes to `Ujong XII`

-Some characters are now allowed in village names, so that the village name can be written as it is instead of using the replacement character `'`.
+Some characters are now allowed in village's `name`, so that the village name can be written as it is instead of using the replacement character `'`.
 The allowed characters are:

 - `"` quotation mark (U+0022)